amirkeren/bluemix-lab2/README.md

 We will now create the sequence translator-mediator-action -> watson-translator, meaning we pass the phrase to a translator action

-1. Click on "Link into a Sequence"
+1. Click on "Link into a Sequence" (make sure your newely created action is selected on the left)

 2. Scroll down and choose "Watson Translator" and then choose "translator" under "Select an Action in this Package"